open-amt-cloud-toolkit/mps/docs/Glossary.md

 **Management Presence Server (MPS):** A microservice that resides on the development system and enables platforms featuring featuring Intel® AMT.
 The MPS receives client initiated remote access (CIRA) requests from the managed device.

 **microservice: ** A software unit or module of a microservice architecture.
-In Active Edge architecture, MPS and RPS are microservices residing on the development system.
+In the Open AMT Cloud Toolkit architecture, MPS and RPS are microservices residing on the development system.

 **microservice architecture:** An architecture in which the component parts are broken into discrete services, called microservices, that perform specific, limited functions.